java-romp/jromp/README.md

 - `lastprivate` - Last private variable (it takes the value after the parallel region).
 - `reduction` - Reduction variable (it accumulates the value of each thread depending on the operation).
 - `atomic` - Atomic variable (it is updated atomically).
+- `threadprivate` - Private variable for each thread.

 ## Installation